Machine Learning’s Greatest Omission: Business Leadership

 Now, it's true that you learn best from doing – but the number crunching is only half of what needs to get done.
 There's also a business-side leadership process critical to machine learning's value-driven deployment, and data scientists must ramp up on it just as well as business leaders.
 Whether you'll participate on the business or tech side of a machine learning project, the business-side skills of ML are essential, pertinent know-how.
 They're needed in order to ensure the core technology works within – and successfully produces value for – business operations.

-By covering the business-side requirements, unlike most machine learning courses, "Machine Learning for Everyone" prepares you to avoid the most common management mistake that derails machine learning projects: jumping straight into the number-crunching before establishing and planning for a path to operational deployment.
+By covering the business-side requirements, unlike most machine learning courses, "Machine Learning Leadership and Practice – End-to-End Mastery" prepares you to avoid the most common management mistake that derails machine learning projects: jumping straight into the number-crunching before establishing and planning for a path to operational deployment.

-In particular, the second of three courses, "Launching Machine Learning: Delivering Operational Success with Gold Standard ML Leadership", focuses entirely on the business side.
+In particular, the second of the course’s three sub-courses, which is called "Launching Machine Learning: Delivering Operational Success with Gold Standard ML Leadership", focuses entirely on the business side.
 After this course, you will be able to:

 - Lead ML: Manage a machine learning project, from the generation of predictive models to their launch.